COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Shoulder Separation

 A shoulder separation is the partial or complete separation of two parts of the shoulder: the collarbone (clavicle) and the end of the shoulder blade (acromion).
-See a picture of shoulder separation injuries.

 The collarbone and the shoulder blade (scapula) are connected by the acromioclavicular (AC) joint, which is held together primarily by the acromioclavicular (AC) and the coracoclavicular (CC) ligaments.
 In a shoulder separation (also called an acromioclavicular joint injury), these ligaments are partially or completely torn.
 A shoulder separation is classified according to how severely these ligaments are injured: